By Mayo Clinic Staff

-- Should I be transferred to a hospital that performs liver transplants?
+- Should I transfer to a hospital that performs liver transplants?

 Tests and procedures used to diagnose acute liver failure include:

 - Blood tests.
-Blood tests to determine how well your liver is functioning may include the prothrombin time test, which measures how long it takes for your blood to clot.
-If you have acute liver failure, your blood doesn't clot as quickly as it should.
+Blood tests to determine how well your liver is functioning may include the prothrombin time test, which measures how long it takes your blood to clot.
+With acute liver failure, blood won't clot as quickly as it should.

 - Imaging tests.
 Your doctor may recommend imaging tests, such as ultrasound, to evaluate your liver.
 Imaging tests may show liver damage and may help your doctor determine the cause of your liver problems.

-People with acute liver failure are treated in the intensive care unit of a hospital.
-When it's possible, your doctor will work to treat your acute liver failure.
-But in many cases, the treatment involves controlling complications and giving your liver time to heal.
+People with acute liver failure are often treated in the intensive care unit of a hospital —and when possible, in a facility that can perform a liver transplant if necessary.
+Your doctor may try to treat the liver damage itself, but in many cases, treatment involves controlling complications and giving your liver time to heal.